Yvand/Hugo-EntraCP/content/docs/overview/introduction.md

 - Customizes the claim types and their mapping with Azure AD objects.
 - Enables/disables augmentation.
 - Enables/disables connection to your tenant, to keep EntraCP running with limited functionality if connectivity with your tenant is lost.

+## Limitations

+EntraCP cannot be used if:

+- SharePoint servers have no network access to Azure Active Directory.
+- Cmdlet `New-SPTrustedIdentityTokenIssuer` was run with the switch `-UseDefaultConfiguration`.
+- It is already associated with a trust, and you want to associate it with a new trust.